SSWConsulting/SSW.Rules.Content/rules/different-types-of-testing/rule.md

 ### End-to-end testing

-End-to-end testing is designed to replicate a user behaviour with the software in a complete application environment.
+End-to-end testing is designed to replicate user behaviours with the software in a complete application environment.
 It is a type of system testing that follows a user's (or data's) journey through the system.

 While end-to-end tests can be very useful, they're expensive to perform and can be hard to maintain when they're automated.
 It is recommended to have a few key end-to-end tests and rely more on lower level types of testing (unit and integration tests) to be able to quickly identify breaking changes.